qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

  scale_linear       Transforms a given value from an input domain
-                    to an output range using linear interpolation sin                Returns the sine of an angle sqrt(a)            Returns the square root of a value tan                Returns the tangent of an angle
+                    to an output range using linear interpolation sin                Returns the sine of an angle sqrt               Returns the square root of a value tan                Returns the tangent of an angle
 ==================  ===========================================================